tajammulbasheer/tajammulbasheer/README.md

 ### About Me

-- &nbsp; 👨🏻‍💻 I am a Machine Learning and Artificial Intwelligence Enthusiast
+- &nbsp; 👨🏻‍💻 I am a Machine Learning and Artificial Intelligence Enthusiast
 - &nbsp; 🎓 Pursuing Undergraduate in CSE.
 - &nbsp; 🌱 Learning and exploring Deep Learning.